affinda/affinda-python/docs/models.md

  normally whether its a duplicate or not.
 If not provided, will fallback to the workspace settings.
 :vartype reject_duplicates: bool
+:ivar region_bias: A JSON representation of the RegionBias object.
+:vartype region_bias: str

 <a id="models._models.DocumentCreate.__init__"></a>